14-15 Sept 2024

 Argentina’s Iguaçu Falls

-The falls can be viewed from both Argentina and Brazil.
-The Argentine side consisted of a tour in the Argentinean Park with walking trails to Devil’s Throat and other lookouts along the multitude of falls.
-The Ecological Jungle Train provides a wonderful ride through the jungle and along the river, before arriving at Devil’s Throat station.
-It is incredibly crowded with 4 to a bench.
+The falls can be viewed from both Argentina and Brasil.
+The Argentine side consisted of a tour in Argentinean Park with walking trails to Devil’s Throat and other lookouts along the multitude of falls.
+The Ecological Jungle Train provides a wonderful ride through the jungle and along the river before arriving at Devil’s Throat station.
+The train is incredibly crowded with 4 to a bench.

 The falls here are approximately 1.68 miles wide.
-The Devil’s Throat, the tallest of these waterfalls, drops by more than 80 meters into a milky abyss that creates a permanent cloud of mist.
-Swallow flit in the mist to return to their nests behind the falls.
+The Devil’s Throat, the tallest of these waterfalls, drops by more than 263 feet into a milky abyss that creates a permanent cloud of mist.
+Swallows flit in the mist to return to their nests built behind the falls.

 From here, I hike along the rather wet catwalk to observe the tallest of the waterfalls.
-The Upper Circuit, beginning at the Cataratas Station, offers more panoramic views of the falls and river.
+The Upper Circuit, beginning at the Cataratas Station, offers panoramic views of the falls and river.
 It is impossible to stay dry but the experience is amazing.
-And, after sweating in the Amazon, here the air is cool and the dampness welcome.
+And, after sweating in the Amazon, the cool air and dampness are welcome.

 Iguaçu’s Coatis, raccoons with long noses and pesky beggars

 Douglas names the individual falls.
-Devil’s Throat, Adam and Eve, San Martin, Tres Mosqueteros (3 musketeers), all roar over the precipice from the massive Rio Iguaçu Superior into the turbulent waters below.
+Devil’s Throat, Adam and Eve, San Martin, Tres Mosqueteros (3 Musketeers), all roaring over the precipice from the massive Rio Iguaçu Superior into the turbulent waters below.

 Brasil’s Iguaçu Falls

-Recrossing the borders, checking passport, glad for the assistance from Douglas, avoiding queues and unnecessary loss of time.
+Recrossing the borders, checking passport, happy for the assistance from Douglas in avoiding queues and unnecessary loss of time.
 We depart Argentina and drive the short distance to the Brazilian side of Iguaçu Falls.
 Here is perhaps the most complete panoramic views of the falls.
 And the wettest.

-The Brazilian park allows tour guides to drive into the park, otherwise it would be a bus.
+Brasil allows tour guides to drive into the park, otherwise it would be a bus.
 Roads warn of speed limits, we carry a GPS which monitors the car’s speed.
-Roads also alerts visitors to the presence of jaguar, about 20, and puma/mountain lions number over 200.
+Roads also alerts visitors to the presence of jaguar, about 20, and puma/mountain lions, over 200.
 Signs also warn of funny looking long-nosed raccoons and wild boar.
 None are seen but already I have seen more birds than the previous week on the Amazon.

 Into the Devil’s Throat